 You can ask it to draw a gradient of your own!
 Just replace the first and last sentences and use this button:

 So, does that sentence gradient make sense?
 I honestly don’t know.
 Is it useful?
 Probably not!
-But I do know it’s interesting, and the larger artifact—the dense cloud, the sentence space—feels very much like something worth exploring.
+But I do know it’s interesting, and the larger artifact —

 When you’re tinkering with these tools, trying to produce something interesting (maybe even artful) from a dataset, whether it’s composed of text or images or something else, you often find yourself embedding that data into numeric space.